185 Business Deductions You Cannot Take

 - You are away from your tax home where you require substantial rest (such as an overnight trip), and that trip has a business purpose.

-So if you cruise through the Starbuck’s drive-thru and grab your triple grande vanilla breve on the way to your day meeting, no good.
+As such, if you cruise through the Starbuck’s drive-through and grab your triple grande vanilla breve on the way to your day meeting, no good.
 However, if you are traveling away from your tax home when on a business trip, then order the venti.

-Your small business tax deduction is limited to 50% under both circumstances.
+Your small business tax deduction is limited to 50% under both circumstances, but is 100% for the 2021 and 2022 tax years with an exception (see below).

 The theory on this is straightforward- you have to eat regardless of owning a business or not.
 In other words, your meal is not contributing directly to the operations or success of your business.
 The IRS is clever- they don’t mind giving you a tax deduction today on something that eventually will result in taxable business income through growth and profits in the future.
 Think of it this way- if you had a regular W-2 job, you wouldn’t be able to deduct your meals.
 Why would that change with your shiny new business or S corporation?